 Steps of the eviction process in South Carolina:

-- If uncured and tenant remains, Rule/Order to Show Cause is requested and served.
+- Landlord requires Rule/Order to Show Cause and is served.

 - Possession of property is returned to landlord.

 Evicting a tenant in South Carolina can take around four to nine weeks (or more) depending on the eviction type and how quickly the summons is served on the tenant.
 If tenants request a jury trial, the process can take longer.

 Grounds for an Eviction in South Carolina

 In South Carolina, a landlord cannot legally evict a tenant without cause.
 Legal grounds to evict include not paying rent on time, staying after the lease ends, violating lease terms or not upholding responsibilities under South Carolina law.
 Even so, proper notice must first be given before ending the tenancy.

 In South Carolina, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 5 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.